Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 This is the most important distinction, and most guides get it wrong or skip it entirely.

 Hot enamel (also called vitreous enamel) is real glass powder fired at 750 to 850 degrees Celsius.
 At those temperatures the glass melts and fuses permanently with the metal base.
 The result is incredibly durable, scratch-resistant and vibrant in colour.
-A hot enamel piece from the 1920s can still look as vivid as the day it was made.
+A piece made with this technique from the 1920s can still look as vivid as the day it was made.

 The downside: hot enamel is expensive to produce.
 It requires skilled labour, specialised kilns, and metals that can handle extreme heat (copper, gold, silver).
-Mass production is difficult.
+Mass production is difficult; the full firing-and-casting cycle is described in the article on how jewellery is made.

-Cold enamel is actually not enamel at all.
+Cold enamel is actually not the real thing at all.
 It's a resin-based compound that cures at room temperature or with UV light.
 The industry calls it enamel because it looks similar, but the chemistry is completely different.
 No glass, no firing, no fusion.

 Cold enamel is what you'll find in most affordable jewellery, and that's not necessarily a bad thing.
 Modern formulations are much better than they were ten years ago.
-A well-made cold enamel piece can look stunning and last for years with proper care.
+A well-made piece with this finish can look stunning and last for years with proper care.
 Just know what you're buying.

 Why enamel became the material of the decade

 Three things happened at once.
 First, people got tired of minimalism.
 After a decade of plain gold bands and tiny diamond studs, colour felt like a breath of fresh air.
 Second, social media rewarded bold, photogenic jewellery.
 A plain silver ring doesn't stop anyone's scroll.
-A cobalt blue enamel ring does.
+A cobalt blue ring with this decorative layer does.
 Third, manufacturing got better.
 Techniques that used to require a master artisan can now be replicated at scale without sacrificing too much quality.

 There's also a cultural shift.
 Jewellery used to be about status.
 Now it's about expression.
-Enamel lets you say something with colour and pattern that metal alone can't.
+This technique lets you say something with colour and pattern that metal alone can't.

 Types of Enamel Techniques

 Not all enamel work looks the same, and that's because there are several distinct techniques.
-Knowing them helps you understand what you're looking at and what it's worth.
+Knowing them helps you understand what you're looking at and what the piece is worth.

 Cloisonne: the ancient art